opengovsg/engineering-practices/source-control/commits-and-prs.md

 ### Purpose

 PR reviews foster discussions on implementation details, algorithms, feature sets, edge cases, etc. They are an excellent avenue for learning for everyone involved and, can help surface potential issues.
 Review comments typically touch on subjects such as:
-- Feedback on code structure, abstractions, encapsulation, testability, etc.
+- Giving feedback on code concepts such as abstractions, encapsulation, testability, security, etc.
-- Suggest alternative APIs or libraries
+- Gaining concensus on code structure
-- Identify edge cases
+- Suggesting alternative APIs or libraries
-- Gain concensus on structure
+- Identifying edge cases

 Code is read much more than it is written.
 PR reviews ensure that changes are legible by multiple people early, before they are integrated into the code base.